rust-lang/rust/doc/tutorial.md

     list -> | Cons | 1 | ~ | -> | Cons | 2 | ~ | -> | Cons | 3 | ~ | -> | Nil          |
             +--------------+    +--------------+    +--------------+    +--------------+

+> Note: the above diagram shows the logical contents of the enum.
+The actual
+> memory layout of the enum may vary.
+For example, for the `List` enum shown
+> above, Rust guarantees that there will be no enum tag field in the actual
+> structure.
+See the language reference for more details.

 An owned box is a common example of a type with a destructor.
 The allocated memory is cleaned up when the box is destroyed.